 Worst Time to Visit Lisbon (For Most People)

-The week before Easter (if it falls late): Portuguese family travel concentrates in Lisbon and Sintra, hotel availability tightens, and major monuments hit shoulder-season highs in queue length.
+The week before Easter (if it falls late): Portuguese family travel concentrates in Lisbon and Sintra, hotel availability tightens, and major monuments hit their shoulder-season highs in queue length.

 Practical Tips for Picking Your Window